nikelui/MSEpy/README.md

 _version 0.1_

 + Layout of loading screen.
 The "Open set" button opens a file dialog to select a .mse-set file
++ Instead of using a custom format to save the data, switched to more global standards.
+Added scripts to convert the set file in .json (TODO: parse the symbol file and convert to SVG).